 Regional trains in Switzerland are generally very comfortable too.
 The exact train and seats will be known only when boarding the train – many travelers find the seats in the older wagons more comfortable.
 In contrast to the always air-conditioned panoramic cars of the Bernina Express, some regional trains only have heating but windows can be opened for great views and non-glare photos too.

 First Class or Second Class?
-First-class is almost twice the price of second class but some may find the spacious seats and fewer passengers worth the splurge.
+First-class tickets are almost twice the price of second class but some may find the spacious seats and fewer passengers worth the splurge.
+(However, first-class seats often sell out and are particularly popular with rail pass travelers.)

 On the Bernina Express panoramic window cars, seats in second class are comfortable and usually spaced two on each side of the aisle, often making seating for a group of four.
 First-class seats are a bit wider with two seats on one side and only a single seat on the opposite end of the aisle.